greendreamer/tunning_llms_python/README.md

 <div>&nbsp;</div>
 </div>

-# Finetuning of Quantized LLMs
+# Finetuning of LLMs

-This is the repo for the `Efficient Finetuning of Quantized LLMs` project, which aims to build and share instruction-following Chinese `baichuan-7b/LLaMA/Pythia/GLM` model tuning methods which can be trained on **a single Nvidia RTX-2080TI**, multi-round chatbot which can be trained on **a single Nvidia RTX-3090** with the context len 2048.
+This is the repo for the `Finetuning of LLMs` project, which aims to build and share instruction-following Chinese `baichuan-7b/LLaMA/Pythia/GLM` model tuning methods which can be trained on **a single Nvidia RTX-2080TI**, multi-round chatbot which can be trained on **a single Nvidia RTX-3090** with the context len 2048.

 We uses [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) for quantization and is integrated with Huggingface's [PEFT](https://github.com/huggingface/peft) and [transformers](https://github.com/huggingface/transformers/) libraries.